realA10001986/Flux-Capacitor/README.md

 >Alternatively, IR learning can be started by pressing and holding a connected [Time Travel](#time-travel) button for a few seconds (while the option **_TCD connected by wire_** in the Config Portal is unchecked).

 When IR learning is started, the chase LEDs stop and [light all up](#appendix-b-led-signals).
-Afterwards, the IR feedback LED will keep blinking - this means the FC is ready to receive a key from your IR remote.
+Afterwards, the key to be pressed is announced and the IR feedback LED will keep blinking - this means the FC is ready to receive a key from your IR remote.
 Press ```0``` on your remote, which the FC will [visually acknowledge](#appendix-b-led-signals).
-Then, again while the IR feedback LED is blinking, press ```1```, wait for the acknowledgement, and so on.
+Then, again, after the announcement and while the IR feedback LED is blinking, press ```1```, wait for the acknowledgement, and so on.
 Enter your keys in the following order:

 ```0``` - ```1``` - ```2``` - ```3``` - ```4``` - ```5``` - ```6``` - ```7``` - ```8``` - ```9``` - ```*``` - ```#``` - ```Arrow up``` - ```Arrow down``` - ```Arrow left``` - ```Arrow right``` - ```OK```